 Microsoft Outlook has great features to help you stay organized and manage your time at work.
 One of my favorites is the ability to drag-and-drop email messages into other applications within Outlook.
 Let’s explore further.

-In the bottom left-hand corner of your Outlook window, the default navigation pane contains four buttons: Mail, Calendar, Contacts, and Tasks.
+In the bottom left-hand corner of your Outlook window, the default navigation pane contains four buttons: Mail, Calendar, People, and Tasks.
 Some people only use one or two of these features.
 Savvy users maximize all four.

 Did you know an email in your inbox can be clicked and dragged to Calendar?
 It can, and the contents of the email will automatically copy into the body of the Calendar entry.
-Similar things will happen when an email is dragged to Contacts and Tasks.
+Similar things will happen when an email is dragged to People and Tasks.

 Calendar Scenario: You are taking a trip in three months and you receive an email containing your hotel confirmation information.
 Click the email, drag it to the Calendar button in the lower left-hand corner of your screen, and a Calendar window will open up that looks something like this: